 When the State Fair of Texas opens at Fair Park in Dallas on September 30, I’ll be there with my husband.
 We both love the fair and go several times every year.

-The Texas State Fair is famed for its creative fried foods, and the theme of the 2022 exposition (September 30–October 23) is Treats of Texas.
-Each year, the fair holds its Big Tex Choice Awards competition, encouraging concessionaires to create wildly different and amazing fried dishes in three categories: Best Taste-Savory, Best Taste-Sweet, and Most Creative.
+The Texas State Fair is famed for its creative fried foods and each year, the fair holds its Big Tex Choice Awards competition, encouraging concessionaires to create wildly different and amazing fried dishes in three categories: Best Taste-Savory, Best Taste-Sweet, and Most Creative.
 Fried butter, fried ice cream, and even fried Coke are examples of past entries.

 Winning a Big Tex Choice Award translates into big bucks for the concessionaire.
 Last year’s big winner, whose fried seafood gumbo balls won both Best Taste-Savory and Most Creative, said they sold over 40,000 of the crispy gumbo balls at the 2021 Fair.

-At the August 28 awards ceremony, we sampled all ten 2022 finalists, and they were all great.
+At the last year’s awards ceremony, we sampled all ten finalists, and they were all great.
 The fair’s concessionaires have earned their own TV series, Fried Food Dynasty, so creativity was off the charts this year.

 “Concessionaires begin preparing for the Big Tex Choice Awards months in advance, spending countless hours perfecting their most creative culinary concoctions with the hopes of being crowned a winner at the annual competition,” said Karissa Condoianis, State Fair of Texas’s senior vice president of public relations.
 “With a slate of unique dishes unlike anything that has been seen at the fair before, the stakes for the competition have never been higher.”